themagnifico/cocopi-docs/README.md

-Cocopi Documentation
+Cocopi CMS
 ===

-Cocopi is a flexible file based CMS.
-Use it to build simple websites and blogs quickly.
-Cocopi is completely file based but offers the power of PHP in case you need more than just static content.
+Cocopi is a file based CMS featuring a powerul admin panel.
+Manage your content in your editor or in the browser.

+Quickly build any website, from simple to complex.
+Cocopi has the flexibility to power a variety of websites while staying refreshingly simple.

-The Cocopi admin panel is powered by Cockpit, allowing you to add any kind of dynamic content in case you want to move beyond static files.
+The admin panel is powered by Cockpit, allowing you to add any kind of dynamic content in case you want to move beyond static files.

-## Recommended First Steps
+## First steps

 Trying out Cocopi for the first time?
 Great!
-Everyone learns differently, so you might prefer a different order, but here are some first steps we can recommend.
+To get started, we recommend the following steps.
+These will get you up and running without having to dig into much documentation.

 1. Download and [install](installation.md) the [Cocopi Kickstart Package](https://github.com/COCOPi/cocopi-kickstart).
 2. Login to the admin area and [create content in the interface](interface.md).
-3. Browse the `/content` folder to see how [Content](content.md) is stored in flat files.
+3. Browse the `/content` folder to see how [Content](content.md) is stored in static files.
 4. To understand the `/site` folder and customize your website, read the [Theme section](theme.md) and check out the example on how to [build a Blog](blog.md).

-## Contents
+## Documentation

 1. Getting Started
     1. [Installation](installation.md)